Sweet roasted squash mounded on creamy grilled polenta…a delicious main course that will keep you deeply nourished.

 1 teaspoon sea salt

-4 cups cubed delicata squash, do not peel
+4 cups cubed delicata or other sweet winter squash, do not peel

 4 cups mixed mushrooms, cremini, shiitake, oyster, stemmed, halved